ajohnson7458/volante/README.md

 ```
 the Volante hub will set the `bind` and `port` properties of VolanteExpress at startup (pre-init).

+#### Env var override

+For the above example config, you can define `volante_VolanteExpress_port=8080` to override the port value.
+Everything after the `volante_` prefix is case-sensitive, to ensure a positive match in the config file.

 ### Data members provided by `volante.Hub`

 - `config` - the parsed config file contents, with ENV var overrides applied